 - passive – sending email/message with article

-and they are all ok, we can adjust each of those, depending on the situation, listener, and size of group.
+and they are all ok, we can adjust each of those, depending on the situation, listener, and size of the group.
 However, never mind the way of communication, mind the way we are assuming people will read your message – kind of complicated, let me explain.

-If you are a type of person that is reading all the messages, checking out all the articles – that’s cool, any way of knowledge sharing would be appropriate for you, as you will always take something for yourself out of it.
+If you are the type of person that is reading all the messages, checking out all the articles – that’s cool, any way of knowledge sharing would be appropriate for you, as you will always take something for yourself out of it.

 20% it will be saved for later (someday maybe list) and no action will be taken.

 as a sender you may feel as your time and effort was wasted– “c’mon I’ve shared this cool article, nobody cared – will not send it in the future”

 receivers will feel bored and kind of forced to listen/read what was shared with them– “Oh he/she has shared something again I will check it out, most likely it will be reproached someday”.
 That’s not the way.

 I’m personally learning that the hard way, learner and input are my key strengths1, thus the need of learning more and sharing it is all the time with me, and I was doing that.